Manvit07/SPEECH-RECOGNITION-SYSTEM/README.md

 ---

-## 🔮 Ideas for Improvement

-- Add a GUI or voice button to record directly
-- Try different models (like Whisper from OpenAI)
-- Support more languages
-- Auto-detect speaker or separate multiple people

----

 ## 🤝 Credits

 This is a self-made, beginner-friendly project for learning AI, speech processing, and Python basics.
 Built with love during the **CodTech AI Internship 2025** 💙